-Mikko Tolonen is an assistant professor (tenure track) in digital humanities.
+Mikko Tolonen is an associate professor (tenure track) in digital humanities.
 His background is in intellectual history and he is the PI of Helsinki Computational History Group.
 Since 2015 he has been organising the Helsinki Digital Humanities Seminar (#helsinkiDH, link to seminar).
 He is the subject head of digital humanities and he has designed the DH teaching module at the Faculty of Arts (link: https://www.helsinki.fi/en/helsinki-centre-for-digital-humanities/teaching).
 His current main research focus is on an integrated study of public discourse and knowledge production that combines metadata from library catalogues as well as full-text libraries of books, newspapers and periodicals in early modern Europe.
 Tolonen works also in other areas of Enlightenment studies.

 Eetu Mäkelä is a tenure track assistant professor of Human Sciences – Computing Interaction at the University of Helsinki.
 His interests lie in exploring the challenges complex human data and questions pose for computational algorithms, workflows and tools.
 These are also the questions he engages with in his work with the computational history group.